MysticMoonlightGlow/WARNING-2-MY-EX/README.md

 not only that your friend had somehow got into contact with me which they shouldn't have anyways and I don't care if you were sorry about it.

 I hope you fucking dni and stay away from my friends! 😭🙏

+Also your "friends" or the people you hang out with or be near are fucking disgusting and you still continue to be friends with them.

 🌼🌼🌼🌼🌼🌼🌼🌼🌼🌼🌼🌼🌼🌼🌼🌼🌺